Titles and Roles

 - Emory University School of Medicine

 Bassel Nazha, MD, MPH, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Nazha joined the clinical staff at Winship Cancer Institute as a practicing physician in 2020.
-A medical oncologist, he specializes in the treatment of genitourinary cancers.
+A board certified medical oncologist, he specializes in the treatment of genitourinary cancers.

 Dr. Nazha received his MD from the American University of Beirut in Beirut, Lebanon.
 He completed a clinical fellowship in Hematology/Oncology at Emory University School of Medicine in Atlanta, Georgia, where he was Chief Fellow in his final year.
 His postgraduate medical education also included residency training at Staten Island University Hospital - Hofstra Northwell School of Medicine in Staten Island, New York.
 Dr. Nazha received an MPH in Health Policy and Management from Columbia University in New York, New York.